 - Learning Lab Programs-Classes run 45 minutes and include hands-on activities and animal encounters, followed by a self-guided walk through the tropical conservatory.
-Classes are offered Tuesdays through Fridays, with sessions beginning at 9:30, 10:30, 11:30 and 12:30.
+Classes are offered Tuesdays through Fridays, with sessions beginning at 9:30, 10:30, 11:30, and 12:30.
 Minimum 15 students and maximum 35 students per program.
 Please note that due to space considerations, a maximum of 7 chaperones will be allowed in the Learning Lab.
 Cost: \$5 per student, \$8 per adult, max of 1 adult per 5 students - Self-Guided Visits-Lead your group through the Butterfly House animal exhibits, tropical conservatory, and native habitat garden.
-Please plan to bring one adult for each five students.
+Please plan to bring 1 adult for each 5 students.
 Cost: \$4 per student, \$7 per adult.
-Scavenger hunts and other resources may be downloaded at our website: butterflyhouse.org/schoolprograms. - Guided Tours-Have our staff lead you through the story of our butterflies and learn about our worldwide conservation efforts.
+Scavenger hunts and other resources may be downloaded at our website: butterflyhouse.org/schoolprograms. - Guided Tours-Have our staff lead you through our facility and gardens, and hear the story of our butterflies.
 Fee: \$6 per student, \$9 per adult